bennyhuo/Kotlin-Trim-Indent/Readme.md

     !!!
 ```

-Thi is because the computation of common indent size is based on the runtime String value which also contains the new lines of `s`.
+This is because the computation of common indent size is based on the runtime String value which also contains the new lines of `s`.

 With this plugin installed, the runtime value of String template variables are ignored, and only the white spaces of the String literal will be removed so that `s2` will be like: